"Free the child's potential, and you will transform him into the world."

 Learning materials are displayed on accessible shelves, fostering independence as children go about their work.
 There is a place for everything and everything is in its place, conveying a sense of harmony and order that both comforts and inspires.
 In our environment, you won’t find the customary rows of school desks; children work at tables or on the floor, rolling out mats on which to work and define their work space.

 The Primary curriculum is divided into five areas of focus: Practical Life, Sensorial, Language, Mathematics, and Cultural Studies.
-The program includes purposefully designed materials that are often multi-dimensional, that is they involve several skills.
+The program includes purposefully designed materials that are often multi-dimensional.
+That is, they involve several skills.
 Younger children are primarily given individual lessons while older children participate in small group lessons.
-Each day there is a time when the whole community comes together as a group for stories, songs, or discussions.
-Table scrubbing, for example, involves logical sequencing, memory recall, fine and large motor coordination, and eye-tracking in preparation for reading.
+Each day there is dedicated time for the whole community to come together as a group for stories, songs and discussions.
+The community includes a Montessori trained guide, a morning assistant, and two afternoon assistants.
 On any given morning in a Primary classroom, you will find children engaged in various activities such as baking, arranging flowers, painting, labeling parts of a plant or animal, sewing, doing math operations with beads, or playing the bells.
-The community includes an AMI trained guide, a morning assistant, and two afternoon assistants.
+All “work” in the Primary classroom is purposeful.
+Table scrubbing, for example, involves logical sequencing, memory recall, fine and large motor coordination, and eye-tracking in preparation for reading and handwriting.

 Our primary program operates on a 5 day program: